jhu-library-applications/catalyst-ansible/README.md

 ### Set up SSH keys

 Creat SSH key, and copy the key to the remote server.
 Here're the steps to do it manually.
-These steps may also be done via Ansible.
-However, the steps are not documented.
+These steps may also be done via Ansible playbook setup.yml.
+However, the steps are not documented and are not working at the moment.
 You may need to find the documentation on a different project by Drew Heles.

-Here the key is in ~/.ssh/catalyst-ansible.
-You may also use a generic key in your ~/.ssh directory that was already created.
+If this file doesn't exist,  ~/.ssh/jhu_ssh_key, generate one.
+This file only needs to be created once.
+Skip if it's already there.

 ```
-ssh-keygen -t rsa -b 4096 -f ~/.ssh/catalyst_ansible
+ssh-keygen -t rsa -b 4096 -f ~/.ssh/jhu_ssh_key
 ```

 Put the following in `~/.ssh/config`